Daqarta

 Macro Editor

-[Macro Editor (15K image)] Macros are created or edited via the Edit dialog shown at the right.
-The macro shown here is named "Prompt" and has no ID, since it is intended only for use by other macros and not via a F8 hot-key.
-There is also no Description.
+Macros are created or edited via the Edit dialog shown above.
+The macro shown here (which is included with Daqarta) is named dB_Sum and has no ID, although it could be given one if you wanted faster access via an F8 hot-key.
+The Description acts as a reminder that this macro is for combining multiple dB values in RMS fashion to get an overall dB.
 The bulk of the dialog is taken up by the macro Definition.

 Instant Macros and Accessibility